muhammadanas0716/Data-Science-Projects---EDA/README.md

 Documentation can be found in [wiki](https://github.com/muhammadanas0716/Data-Science-Projects---EDA/wiki).
 This'll help you understand why I made this project, it's contents and some other deatils.

+Also have a look at my Kaggle profile: ***https://www.kaggle.com/muhammadanas0716***

 ## Contribution

 I'm always open to pull requests and contributions.
 I'll surely add them in the project!
-Fork it and feel free to add whatever you want, even if it is a basic 2-D Bar graph!
+Fork it and feel free to add whatever you like, even if it's basic 2-D Bar graph!

 Please  see the following before you contibute: